How to stay safe traveling in Thailand

 Don’t go looking at gem stores with tuk-tuk drivers (they’re never a good deal, they’re always a rip off) and, if you go to the Grand Palace and some helpful Thai tells you it’s closed, ignore them, it’s not.

 1. If the Sea Disappears, Run – Not meaning to make light of a terrible situation, but more than 10,000 people died in Thailand from the tsunami that hit half the world.
-If you’re on a Thai beach, always keep a close eye on the ocean and if it suddenly disappears, run inland and onto higher ground, really really fast.
+If you want to be sure you stay safe traveling in Thailand, and you’re on a Thai beach, always keep a close eye on the ocean.
+If it suddenly disappears, run inland and onto higher ground, really really fast.